-The next UK Government will face many challenges over and above negotiating Britain’s departure from the European Union.
+The UK Government faces many challenges over and above negotiating Britain’s departure from the European Union.

 The construction industry accounts for 7% of GDP and employs three million people across the UK.
 For every £1 invested in construction, £2.84 is generated in the wider economy and more importantly, for every £1 invested in construction, 92p stays within the UK.

 Construction is therefore central to delivering the Government’s economic objectives but is also key to delivering the country’s social and environmental objectives.
-Below is the FMB’s ‘Five-point plan for the next Government’ which we would like to see reflected in the manifestos of the main political parties.
+Below is the FMB’s ‘Five-point plan for the Government’.

 1) Ensure that the construction industry has enough skilled workers